EpiJunkie/epijunkie.github.io/_posts/2016-05-28-bhyve-uefi-gop-support.md

 ## How to test
 This feature requires 11-CURRENT and was tested against a refresh installation of the [r300097 ISO snapshot](http://ftp.freebsd.org/pub/FreeBSD/snapshots/ISO-IMAGES/11.0/FreeBSD-11.0-CURRENT-amd64-20160518-r300097-disc1.iso.xz).
 An [upgraded system worked as well](http://www.bsdnow.tv/tutorials/stable-current) and was updated to r300900.

-After booting the 11-CURRENT host, download the bhyve-graphics code, build  `bhyve`, replace the current `bhyve` binary in $PATH, and then download the latest UEFI boot code from grehan's public FreeBSD file directory.
+After booting the 11-CURRENT host, download the bhyve-graphics code, build  `bhyve`, replace the current `bhyve` binary in `$PATH`, and then download the latest UEFI boot binary from grehan's public FreeBSD file directory.

 ```
 svnlite co http://svn.freebsd.org/base/projects/bhyve_graphics